althafhpa/cypress/README.md

    If you want to use Pixel Diffence then comment line ddev exec php ./scripts/php/image-compare.php in  comparison.sh for running test locally and visual-diff-advanced-parameter-split.yml

-   Files under scripts/nodejs
+   **Files under scripts/nodejs**

-   The script file scripts/nodejs/generate-matrix-config-chunks.js are used for mafrix configurate in GitHub workflow.  i.e in the matrix step it will create number of urls file for each runner in the format urls-1.json, urls-2.json etc based on value set in below code.
+   The script file scripts/nodejs/generate-matrix-config-chunks.js are used for mafrix configuration in GitHub workflow.  i.e in the matrix step it will create number of urls file for each runner in the format urls-1.json, urls-2.json etc based on value set in below code.

    const numFiles = 50;